wkurzius/textbook-notes/csawesome2/3-9-this-keyword.md

 ---
-title: 3.9 this Keyword
+title: 3.9 `this` Keyword
 layout: page
 course: AP CSA
-prev-link:
+prev-link: ./3-8-scope-and-access.html
-next-link:
+next-link: ./4-1-ethical-and-social-issues-around-data-collection.html
 ---

 - Develop code for expressions that are self-referencing and determine the result of these expressions